 Much of my research in nineteenth-century American literature lies at the intersection of the medical humanities, sexuality studies, and historical understandings of illness and debility.
 In the spring of 2019, while conducting research at the American Antiquarian Society, I came across a book I had never held in person before.
 There are many writings in Whitman’s corpus that have the potential to change our perspective on how he understood the role of his paralysis in his relationships.
 This one was published in 1897, just five years after his death, by Whitman’s friend and disciple, Richard Maurice Bucke.
 Bucke (who alongside Horace Traubel and Thomas Harned served as one of Whitman’s literary executors) titled the book Calamus, a name taken from the sequence of poems in Leaves of Grass celebrating the expression of love between men, first appearing in the third edition printed by the publishing firm Thayer & Eldridge in Boston in 1860 (fig. 4).
 But the book is not a collection of those poems.
 Instead, as clarified by the subtitle “A Series of Letters Written during the Years 1868-1880 by Walt Whitman to a Young Friend,” the book features Whitman’s correspondence with Peter George Doyle, with whom Whitman developed a romantic friendship that would last from 1865 until the end of the poet’s life (fig. 5).
 The selected letters provide a biographical illustration of the kind of relationship Whitman intended to advocate in the “Calamus” cluster.

 Bucke, a Canadian physician, became obsessed with the author of Leaves of Grass during the poet’s lifetime.
 The two met in 1877 and developed a friendship.
 Today, Bucke is best remembered as the author of a 1901 book called Cosmic Consciousness: A Study in the Evolution of the Human Mind, where he proposes an evolutionary horizon for humanity characterized by the state of mind named in his title.
 Superseding the mere “self-consciousness” of ordinary humans, “cosmic consciousness” describes a state where understanding of “the life and order of the universe” is attained, along with a “state of moral exaltation, an indescribable feeling of elevation, elation, and joyousness, and a quickening of the moral sense, which is fully as striking and more important both to the individual and to the race than is the enhanced intellectual power.”
 A “sense of immortality” and fearlessness in the presence of death must likewise be present.
 According to Bucke, this cosmic consciousness describes a stage of evolution only a handful had reached by the twentieth century.
 Whitman was one of them.
 With ecstatic assuredness, Bucke asserts, “Walt Whitman is the best, most perfect, example the world has so far had of the Cosmic Sense, first because he is the man in whom the new faculty has been, probably, most perfectly developed, and especially because he is, par excellence the man who in modern times has written distinctly and at large from the point of view of Cosmic Consciousness, and who also has referred to its facts and phenomena more plainly and fully than any other writer either ancient or modern.”
 Bucke even believed he could pinpoint the moment Whitman evolved.
-On an evening in 1866, an eye witness, Helen Price, recalled that Whitman began to emit a baffling halo over dinner: “a peculiar brightness and elation … an almost irrepressible joyousness, which shone from his face and seemed to pervade his whole body … I grew almost wild with impatience and vexation … he did not utter a single word during the meal; and his face still wore that singular brightness and delight, as though he had partaken of some divine elixir.”
+On an evening in 1866, an eye witness, Helen Price, recalled that Whitman began to emit a baffling luminescence over dinner: “a peculiar brightness and elation … an almost irrepressible joyousness, which shone from his face and seemed to pervade his whole body … I grew almost wild with impatience and vexation … he did not utter a single word during the meal; and his face still wore that singular brightness and delight, as though he had partaken of some divine elixir.”
 Cosmic consciousness descended upon him that night.

 Bucke didn’t just want to be like Walt.
 He wanted to look like Walt, and he didn’t do a shabby job of trying.
 An anecdote is appropriate here.
-In 2018, during a tour I organized for students at Swarthmore College of queer archives in Philadelphia, including the Walt Whitman Collections held at the Kislak Center for Special Collections at the University of Pennsylvania, my students and I arrived shortly after Senior Curator Lynne Farrington had discovered an unknown, uncatalogued nineteenth-century photograph of a big-bearded man tucked away in one of the books in the collection.
+In 2018, during a tour I organized for students at Swarthmore College of queer archives in Philadelphia, including the Walt Whitman Papers held at the Kislak Center for Special Collections at the University of Pennsylvania, my students and I arrived shortly after Senior Curator Lynne Farrington had discovered an uncatalogued nineteenth-century photograph of a big-bearded man tucked away in one of the rare books.
 The man appears seated outdoors, on a wooden chair mostly concealed, surrounded by vegetation and on the banks of a pond or lake (fig. 6).
 He holds a chipmunk on his raised right hand, a pose resembling the 1873 photograph Whitman appreciated of himself, holding a cardboard representation of a butterfly (fig. 7).
 In this case, one is left to speculate that the chipmunk has been preserved in its resting pose by taxidermy.
 “Who is this guy that looks like such a dead ringer for the author of Leaves of Grass?” students were invited to explore.
 By the end of our visit, Farrington had concluded: this was no Whitman photograph.
 This was Bucke.
 Better yet, this was Bucke in Whitman drag—what Farrington describes as the disciple’s “hero worship,” donned in the classic form of flattery a la imitation.